Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ---

 ## Challenge Guide Overview

-This guide is meant to help challenge organizers create a space within Synapse to host the challenge, giving participants a place to learn about the challenge, join the challenge community, submit entries, track progress and view results.
+This guide is meant to help organizers create a **challenge space** within Synapse to host a crowd-sourced challenge.
+This space gives participants a place to learn about the challenge, join the challenge community, submit entries, track progress and view results.
+This document will focus on:

+* Creation
+* Configuration
+* Scoring

-## A - Creating a Challenge Space
+## A - Challenge Space Creation

 Steps A1-5 below will be completed for you by using the `createchallenge` command after installing the[challengeutils](https://github.com/Sage-Bionetworks/challengeutils) python package.
 This documentation below serves to provide detailed descriptions for each of the steps.

 **For all DREAM challenges, please contact the Synapse Access and Compliance Team (act@sagebase.org) for step A4!**

-### 1 - Creating Challenge Projects
+### 1 - Challenge Projects

 It is recommended for all challenges to have a live and staging Synapse Project.
 The two projects should be named something like this:  "Exciting Challenge Site" and "Exciting Challenge Staging Site".
 The 'live' challenge project can serve as a 'landing page' for visitors wishing to learn about the challenge, as well as a repository for data files and other resources related to the challenge while the challenge is in development (staging).